Shell1010/AQW-md/Other Guides/Stats & Misc.md

 You can utilise this information to understand more about your chrono, especially in bossing situations where you are in a party, you can use this information to calculate the bare minimum amount of rifts required to kill a boss and avoid wasting extra time stacking for extra farming efficiency.

+It’s good to know that damage boosts scale even higher with chronos, the 75% + 35% combo is especially deadly at reaching extra high nukes.

 Example with IC:
 1 Stack: 1.8 * 0.5 = 0.9
 2 Stack: 1.8 * 0.7 = 1.26